pulumi/docs/tour/programs-functions.md

     });
 ```

 When `pulumi` starts executing `createLambdaFunction` it will analyze the JavaScript function code and will see that it uses the 'obj' value.
 At that point in time it will use whatever the value is currently to serialize over.
 So, in the first example, it will serialize the value `{ a: 1, b: 2 }`, even though right after executing createLambdaFunction the program code will update that value to `{ a: 3, b: 4}`.
-In the second example, the code will see the `{ a: 3, b: 4 }` value and will serialize that into the cloud-runtime code.
+In the second example, the code will see the `{ a: 3, b: 4 }` value and will serialize that into the 'run time' code.

 Notes:
 1. there are subtleties here with Promise-like values.
 When `pulumi` encounters a Promise value that it needs to serialize into the code for a Lambda, it will actually 'await' that Promise.
 During that 'await', 'node' can then execute more of the program application code.
 This means that later code may execute which then changes a value which is captured by the JavaScript function.
 If `pulumi` then serialized that value after serializing the Promise, then it may see the mutated value.